httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 entirely, for example see {{ex-server-selects-unsupported-algorithm}}.
 It is not a protocol error if preferences are ignored.
 Applications that use Integrity fields and Integrity preferences can define expectations or constraints that operate in addition to this specification.
-How to deal with an ignored preferences is a scenario that should be considered.
+How to deal with ignored preferences is a scenario that should be considered.

 `Want-Content-Digest` and `Want-Repr-Digest` are of type `Dictionary`